Consolidated Lithium Metals (CVE:CLM) Shares Down 20% – Here’s What Happened

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price fell 20% during mid-day trading on Saturday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-228,000 shares were traded during mid-day trading, a decline of 55% from the average session volume of 503,788 shares.
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) dropped 20% during trading on Saturday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+Approximately 228,000 shares were traded during trading, a decline of 55% from the average daily volume of 503,788 shares.
 The stock had previously closed at C$0.03.

 Consolidated Lithium Metals Inc engages in the acquisition, exploration, and development of mineral properties in Canada.
 It explores for lithium, molybdenum, tantalum, and diamond deposits.
 The company holds interests in the Vallée lithium project located in the La Corne and Fiedmont townships; the Preissac La Corne Lithium portfolio located in the La Motte, La Corne, Figuery, and Landrienne townships; and the Baillargé Lithium-Molybdenite project located in Quebec.